mikedram0/random/README.md

-# This repositarory contains random project that dont deserve their own.
+## This repositarory contains random project that don't deserve their own.